sarangv5327/EntreprenuearProject2016/README.md

 //  HelpMe!
 //
 //  Created by David Gilman on 5/24/15.
-//  Copyright (c) 2015 David Gilman.
+//  Copyright (c) 2015 Sarang Vadali.
 All rights reserved.
 //

 import UIKit